 There is a lovely rhythm and routine to mead making.
 Mix the honey and water vigorously on at least a daily basis, preferably more often.
 Use a cyclonic stirring motion that draws air down into the liquid.
 You should notice it forming a frothy head.
 Keep it at an ambient household temperature without sealing the lid.
 This allows natural wild yeasts to colonise the solution, and prevents the build up of pressure.
 If you scale up, demi-johns and airlocks become useful, but I prefer to stick to tiny batches, each one an experiment.

 My friend Andrew “Meadmaster” McFarlane, who keeps bees and makes (and drinks) a lot of mead, recommends stirring with a piece of heather root.
-(Check out his lovely foraging blog here).
+(Check out his blog here).
 This will soon become your “magic fermenting wand”.
 As it takes on the natural flora of the ferment it can be used to pass helpful yeasts from batch to batch.
 I store my wands in the ferments between stirs.
-It will become, in every way, your magic wand, so Harry Potter fans may wish to try one braided with phoenix feathers or unicorn pubes.
+It will become, in every way, your magic wand, so Harry Potter fans may wish to make one braided with phoenix feathers or unicorn pubes.
 A fat heather root feels mythical enough for me.

 Within a week you should notice the mix fermenting away.
 Don’t be disheartened if it doesn’t seem to be doing anything – just redouble your stirring efforts and ensure it is kept at a warmish temperature.
 I’ve never had one fail.

 All of this will make you “basic mead”, and very fine it is too.
-But the real pleasure and foraging fun comes when you start infusing your mead with wild plants – at which point you can mysteriously refer to it as an “Herbal Elixir Mead”, grow a long beard and start wearing capes.
-Or preferably not.
+But the real pleasure and foraging fun comes when you start infusing your mead with wild plants – at which point you can mysteriously refer to it as an “Herbal Elixir Mead”, grow a very long beard and start wearing capes.

 There are two ways of going about this.
 Cold infusion and hot infusion.